-In case of Bids made by NBFC-SI, a certified copy of the certificate of registration issued by the RBI, a certified copy of its last audited financial statements on a standalone basis and a net worth certificate from its statutory auditor(s), must be attached to the Bid cum Application Form.
+In case of Bids made by NBFC-SI, a certified copy of the certificate of registration issued by the RBI, a certified copy of its last audited financial statements on a standalone basis and a net worth certificate from its statutory auditor(s), was required to be attached to the Bid cum Application Form.
 Failing this, our Company reserves the right to reject any Bid, without assigning any reason thereof.
-NBFC-SI participating in the Issue shall comply with all applicable regulations, guidelines and circulars issued by RBI from time to time.
+NBFC-SI participating in the Issue are required to comply with all applicable regulations, guidelines and circulars issued by RBI from time to time.